allenai/s2orc/README.md

 **Update: 2020-04-07**

 - S2ORC has been accepted to ACL 2020!
 - We've changed the name of the project to S2ORC.
-We will update the linked preprint shortly.
+We will update the [preprint](https://arxiv.org/abs/1911.02782) shortly with the new name.
+- The [BibTeX citation](#citation) has also been changed to reflect this.
-- As it is costly to migrate large amounts of data, the latest release 2019-09-28 is still downloadable from AWS via `s3://ai2-s2-gorc-release/`.
-We'll add future releases to a new S3 bucket, but the older one will remain up.
+- As it is costly to migrate large amounts of data, the latest release 2019-09-28 will remain downloadable from AWS via its original bucket `s3://ai2-s2-gorc-release/`.
+We'll be add future releases to a new S3 bucket (TBD), but the older one will remain accessible.

 **Latest release: 2019-09-28**